Bits Bytes & Bauds

 DVD in case

-This is a non-profit venture and the surplus money has been donated to the Railway Children charity.
+This was a non-profit venture and the surplus money was donated to the Railway Children charity.
 Because of the unexpectedly high demand, the amount raised was £110 and I sent a cheque for that amount in early February 2009.

-Kaye Brindle at the Railway Children has written to say, "Thank you so much for your very generous donation of £110 being the profits from your video sales.....
+Kaye Brindle at the Railway Children wrote to say, "Thank you so much for your very generous donation of £110 being the profits from your video sales.....
 With your help Railway Children were able to help 25,571 children worldwide last year."

 1. Bits, Bytes & Bauds BTF (1975) 24:50